 Upon completion, the graduates can work as an engineer in a wide variety of roles.
 Although primarily directed at robotics/autonomous systems, many of the skills gained from this Programme (such as Machine Learning, Pattern Detection, Computer Vision, Extended Realities) are highly sought after for R&D roles in industries such as the medical, agricultural and high-volume manufacturing.

-The BEng (Hons) in Electronics and Self-driving technologies is the recommended direct route to the Masters in Engineering in Connected and Autonomous Vehicles.
+The BEng (Hons) in Electronics and Self-driving technologies is the recommended direct route to the Masters of Engineering in Connected and Autonomous Vehicles.
 Both programmes were developed by German and Irish Industry to ensure they are a direct fit for what is required in today’s market.

 Did you know?